bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 RC developers to specify custom access when needed for more complex APIs.

-Extensions to this specification can use different data types for defined fields, but
+Extensions to this specification can use different data types for defined fields, but each extension needs to not only declare what the data type means, but also provide justification for the data type representing the same basic kind of thing it extends.
+For example, an extension declaring an "array" representation for a field would need to explain how the array represents something akin to the non-array element that it is replacing.